Henry T. Sloane: Personal life

-On April 28, 1889, his wife divorced him so five hours later she could marry Perry Belmont, a U.S. Representative and former U.S. Minister to Spain.
+On April 28, 1899, he and his wife divorced.
+Five hours later, she married Perry Belmont, a U.S. Representative and former U.S. Minister to Spain.
 While Sloane was rumored to have been engaged, he never remarried.

 After a month's illness, Sloane died of pneumonia at the James T. Shewan house in Southampton, New York (which he had rented for the season) on September 18, 1937.
 After a funeral at St. Bartholomew's Church, he was buried at Woodlawn Cemetery in the Bronx.
 After his death, his paintings were sold at auction at the Parke-Bernet Galleries in New York in 1938.

 Residence

 After their marriage, the Sloanes lived at West 54th Street near Fifth Avenue.
 In 1894, Sloane completed the construction of a new residence located at 9 East 72nd Street on the Upper East Side of the borough of Manhattan, New York City.
 The mansion was designed by Carrère and Hastings in the late French Renaissance style.
 After the divorce, he rented the house to Joseph Pulitzer and, in 1901, he sold it to banker James A. Stillman and moved to 18 East 86th Street.
 In 1964, it housed the Lycée Français de New York, along with its extensions in the neighboring Oliver Gould Jennings House.